 Core Faculty Directory

-Associate Professor & Chair, Department of PA & Policy, MPA Director
+Professor & Chair, Department of PA & Policy, MPA Director, Academic Director, Montana NEW Leadership

-She has co-authored five books: The Lilliputians of Environmental Regulation: The Perspective of State Regulators (Routledge); U.S. Environmental Policy in Action (Palgrave) (co-written with Michelle Pautz); Public Policy: A Concise Introduction (CQ Press, with Michelle Pautz and Denise Scheberle), the Environmental Case (CQ Press, with Judith Layzer), and Beyond Congress: Environmental Regulations and Rulemaking (Temple University Press, forthcoming).
+She has authored more than thirty peer reviewed articles and co-authored six books: The Lilliputians of Environmental Regulation: The Perspective of State Regulators (Routledge); U.S. Environmental Policy in Action (Palgrave) (co-written with Michelle Pautz); Public Policy: A Concise Introduction (CQ Press, with Michelle Pautz and Denise Scheberle), the Environmental Case (CQ Press, with Judith Layzer), and Who Makes Environmental Policy (Temple University Press, forthcoming).
 She is a recipient of the Fulbright Specialist Program in public administration and studied with scholars at the University of Aarhus (Denmark) in 2016.
-In 2018, she was selected by UM student alumni as the "most inspirational teacher" of the year.
-She was nominated and selected for NASPAA Next, an institute for the future of public affairs education, Fall 2018.
-She serves as a faculty fellow for the University of Montana's Women's Leadership Initiative (2019).
+In 2018, she was selected by UM student alumni as the "most inspirational teacher" of the year and the 2020 recipient of the Mike Malone MT Educator of the Year Award.
+She served as a faculty fellow for the University of Montana's Women's Leadership Initiative (2019), focusing with her colleagues on issues of workplace equity.
+For 2020-2021, she serves as the chair for small programs with NASPAA in addition to co-chairing the University of Montana's Graduate Council and a member of the Executive Council of Faculty Senate.
+Fall 2020 she was elected to NASPAA's Executive Council for a three-year term.

 Her MPA is from Ohio State University's John Glenn School of Public Affairs and a Ph.D. in political science from Northern Arizona University.